2026-03-08 | guide, inspections, violations, how-to

 The Comments Are the Report

+The code is the category.
+The comments are the story.
 That's what this site is for.

 The narrative section of an inspection report provides context that coded violations alone cannot convey.